Uploading an R Script to a GitHub Repository

 git checkout -b meaningful-branch-name

-Use a descriptive name like uploading_t_model_parameters_script
+Use a descriptive name like uploading_t_model_parameters_script, not a generic name

-like my_feature_branch
+like my_feature_branch.

 4️⃣ Make Your Changes